What is a Resume?

 1. Contact Information.
 This section contains your name, address, telephone number, and working email address.
 Adding accurate contact information gives an employer a method for reaching you.

-2. Objective.
+2. Objective Statement.
 Think of this as a one-liner to introduce yourself to an employer.
 A summary of your credentials and skills is appropriate for this section.

 3. Education.
 Include college level and higher education degrees or certificates.